 But we don’t have to let our inadequacies or fears or life circumstances get in the way of being warm, friendly, generous, and inviting to family, friends, and guests.

 Over the next few weeks, I will be sharing some practical tips and Biblical inspiration for those of us who are busy with life, worry about not being ready for guests, or feel we are lacking in the hospitality department.

-May the Lord bless you with a home filled with joy, love, and laughter.
+May the Lord bless you with a home filled with love, joy, peace, and laughter.

-- In a journal, write down all of the reasons hospitality in general or having surprise guests show up make you anxious or uncomfortable.
+- In a journal, write down all of the reasons hospitality or having unexpected guests make you anxious or uncomfortable.

 - Read Ephesians 2:10 and Galatians 5:14.
 What do these verses say about our attitude and how we should relate to others?

-- Write “The secret to hospitality is attitude” down on a sticky note or in your journal, somewhere you can see it for the next week, and each day remind yourself.
+- Write “The secret to hospitality is attitude!” on a sticky note or in your journal.
+Place it somewhere you can see it for the next week, and each day say it to yourself.

 Join the discussion

 I would love to know your thoughts on this topic.
 In the comments below, share your hospitality triumphs and failures, your excitement and anxiety.